greencloudcomputing/docs/docs/guide/how do I update the CLI to the latest version.md

 </cliWindow>

 This update method is not supported on Windows systems.
-You will need to visit the (download)[dl.greencloudcomputing.io] web site and select the latest version.
-We are in the process of changing this method to one where you can download the latest build directly from the account section of the dashboard web site!
+You will need to visit the [download](dl.greencloudcomputing.io) web site and select the latest version.
+We are in the process of changing this method to one where you can download the latest build directly from the account section of the dashboard web site.